solana-labs/solana/docs/src/implemented-proposals/bank-timestamp-correction.md

 In order to calculate the estimated timestamp for a particular Bank, the runtime first needs to get the most recent vote timestamps from the active validator set.
-The `Bank::vote_accounts()` method provides the vote accounts state, and these can be filtered to all accounts whose most recent timestamp is for an ancestor slot back to the current root.
-This should guarantee 2/3+ of the current cluster stake is represented, since by definition, roots must be confirmed by 2/3+ stake.
+The `Bank::vote_accounts()` method provides the vote accounts state, and these can be filtered to all accounts whose most recent timestamp was provided within the last epoch.

 From each vote timestamp, an estimate for the current Bank is calculated using the epoch's target ns_per_slot for any delta between the Bank slot and the